Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Massive Gauge Field

 \section{Holographic Superfluid with a Massive Gauge Field}

 In this section we study an implementation of pseudo-spontaneous breaking of a $U(1)$ symmetry through holography which is alternative to that of section \ref{sec1}.
 We consider a modification of the holographic superfluid \cite{Hartnoll:2008vx} in which the gauge vector dual to the $U(1)$ current is massive, thus making the current anomalous and explicitly breaking the symmetry.
-We will again restrict the analysis to the probe limit and consider a field theory in $(2+1)$-dimensions.
-As we will see, the phenomenology and features of this model are markedly different from the one examined in the previous section.
+This model was considered in \cite{Jimenez-Alba:2015awa,Jimenez-Alba:2014iia} to study the explicit breaking of a global $U(1)$ symmetry.
+We will again restrict the analysis to the probe limit and consider a field theory in $(2+1)$-dimensions.\footnote{Adding backreaction to the model \eqref{eq:action2} results in a dual Lifshitz field theory.
+However, if the mass of the bulk gauge field is sufficiently small the dual field theory may also be treated as a relativistic CFT deformed by the timelike component of its $U(1)$ current \cite{Korovin:2013bua,Korovin:2013nha, Taylor:2015glc}.} As we will see, the phenomenology and features of this model are markedly different from the one examined in the previous section, thus providing a complementing perspective.